Local survival of spread of infection among biased random walks: Introduction

 ~ We consider here an infection process that evolves on the $d$-dimensional integer lattice, where each individual performs a biased nearest-neighbor random walk.
 Let $p(\cdot)$ be a nearest-neighbor probability distribution on $\Z^{d}$.
 We assume without loss of generality, that, for each $i \in [d]$, $0 < p(e_{i}) \leq p(-e_{i}) < 1$, where $\{e_{i}\}_{i =1 }^{d}$ is the canonical basis of $\Z^{d}$, and write $\vec{v}=\sum_{x \sim 0} p(x)\vec{x}$ for the $d$-dimensional drift of the distribution $p(\cdot)$.

 We consider a ``Poissonian cloud'' of independent continuous-time random walks with jump distribution $p(\cdot)$.
 More formally, at time zero, each site $x \in \Z^{d}$ receives an i.i.d.\ number of particles $\eta_{0}(x) \sim \poisson(\rho)$, where $\rho>0$ is a given parameter which we call density.
-Then, each particle evolves as an independent continuous-time random walk whose increments have distribution $p(\cdot)$.
+Then, each particle evolves as an independent continuous-time random walk that jumps with rate one and whose increments have distribution $p(\cdot)$.
 Denote by $\eta_{t}(x)$ the number of particles at position $x$ at time $t$.

 We now define the infection process we will consider.
 Particles will be of two types: either healthy or infected.
 At time zero, we add an additional particle at the origin that is declared infected.
 A given particle is infected at time $t$ if there exists some time $s \in [0,t]$ such that it shared a site with a previously infected particle.
 Alternatively, one might say that a healthy particle becomes immediately infected if it shares a site with an already infected particle.